dividiti/ck-caffe/README.md

 [2](https://www.researchgate.net/publication/304010295_Collective_Knowledge_Towards_RD_Sustainability) ).
-In essence, CK-Caffe is an open-source suite of convenient wrappers and workflows with unified JSON API for simple and customized building, evaluation and multi-objective optimisation of various Caffe implementations (CPU,CUDA,OpenCL) across diverse platforms from mobile devices and IoT to supercomputers.
+In essence, CK-Caffe is an open-source suite of convenient wrappers and workflows with unified JSON API for simple and customized building, evaluation and multi-objective optimisation of various Caffe implementations (CPU, CUDA, OpenCL) across diverse platforms from mobile devices and IoT to supercomputers.

 As outlined in our [vision](http://dx.doi.org/10.1145/2909437.2909449),